-A. USDOL Support of Global Elimination of Exploitive Child Labor around the world in 2000.
+A. USDOL Support of Global Elimination of Exploitive Child Labor

+The International Labor Organization (ILO) estimated that 211 million children ages 5 to 14 were working around the world in 2000.
 Full-time child workers are generally unable to attend school, and part-time child laborers balance economic survival with schooling from an early age, often to the detriment of their education.
 Since 1995, USDOL has provided close to U.S. \$400 million in technical assistance funding to combat exploitive child labor in approximately 70 countries around the world.